WPP-Public/Potato-ACE/src/ace/components/tabs/README.md

 ### Dispatched events

-The following events are dispatched on `window` by Tabs.
+The following events are dispatched to `window` by Tabs.

 #### Ready

 `ace-tabs-ready`

-This event is dispatched when Tabs finishes initialising just after page load, and after dynamically added descendants are initialised in response to the `ace-tabs-update` custom event being dispatched.
+This event is dispatched when Tabs finishes initialising just after page load, and after dynamically added descendants are initialised in response to the **Update** custom event being dispatched.
 The event name is available as `EVENTS.OUT.READY` and its `detail` property is composed as follows:

 ```js
 'detail': {